 These make sure that players of different preferences can find their niche and still enjoy additional rewards for their efforts.
 Competitions are geared more towards tournament players, but that comes as no surprise, given that the tournament poker made the World Series what it is today.

 Players can also take advantage of different occasional bonuses and special promotions that come up from time to time.
 Reload bonuses are especially valuable and represent a great deal for grinders as they provide a nice bankroll boost that effectively increases their hourly rate without having to give up on any edge.

-For example, between August 15 and 22, WSOP PA is offering an interesting DIY bonus promotion, where players can earn up to $2000 in bonus funds.
-A nice thing about this offer is that it is flexible and once players opt in, they are awarded bonus cash based on the number of APPs accumulated during the period.
-The minimum is just 100 APPs for a $10 bonus.
+For example, back in August, WSOP PA offered an interesting DIY bonus promotion, where players could earn up to $2000 in bonus funds.
+A nice thing about this offer was that it was flexible and once players opt in, they were awarded bonus cash based on the number of APPs accumulated during the period.
+The minimum was just 100 APPs for a $10 bonus.

 When it comes to funding their WSOP PA accounts, players have a decent range of options to choose from.
 The operator does not charge any fees on transactions, but your bank or payment processor still might, so that is something to pay attention to.

 |Cash at Cage||Yes||Yes|

 In addition to standard payment options, WSOP PA also makes it possible for the players to make their transfers in person at Harrah’s Philadelphia, the operator’s land-based partner in the state.